shanice-dunk/shanice-dunk/README.md

 - 👋 Hi, I’m @shanice-dunk
-- 👀 I’m interested in switching careers into web development, particularly as a front-end developer.
+- 👀 I’m interested in switching careers into tech, particularly in software engineering.
 - 🌱 I have completed beginner courses on HTMl, CSS, JavaScript, Python and SQL.
 I have been learning mainly through Codeacademy and Code First Girls.
 - 👩🏽‍💻 I am currently enrolled onto the Coding Black Females Entry to Tech (UBS) bootcamp learning Java.
 - 💞️ I’m looking to collaborate on building my portfolio to help me switch careers into tech.